-CLL can also cause stomach and abdominal symptoms, but it’s not very common.
+While it’s not very common, CLL can also cause stomach and abdominal symptoms.
 Here’s what to know if you have CLL and are experiencing stomach pain.

-Stomach and abdominal symptoms in CLL can vary and may include:
+Possible stomach and abdominal symptoms in CLL include:

 - discomfort, swelling, or pain